3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

 Inclusion refers to an environment that celebrates diversity.
 An Inclusive work environment provides the opportunity for employees from diverse backgrounds to thrive and feel a sense of belonging.

+For an organization or business to fully benefit from the value and potential of employees from a range of backgrounds, it MUST be diverse, equitable, and inclusive.
 A workplace that hires many different genders, races, nationalities, and sexual orientations and identities but only values the input of a certain group is diverse while not inclusive.

-However, even with those well defined terms confusion exists.
+However, even with those well-defined terms confusion exists.
 Research from Deloitte indicates a generational gap in these perspectives.
 Older generations tend to view diversity by focusing on categories like gender, race, and religion.
 Younger generations expand the concept to include cognitive diversity, or the diversity of thoughts, ideas, and skills.

 Why Diversity is Important in the Workplace